lindstromemil/Miniproject-D7041E/README.md

 ## Setup
 To setup and run our current version you simply have to open our colab [link](https://colab.research.google.com/drive/1RdAev0m0uGv2cMtb-ASv9GjOccsPohe0?usp=sharing) and run all the cells.

+The current setting is that the model uses 100000 boards to train.
+Our results are based on using 27164639 boards instead but this takes a few hours to compile.
+You can change the variable `LABEL_COUNT` to choose freely how many boards you want to analyze.

 Sidenote: Install gui with chess engines :)

 ## Dataset